Stranger2015/Intellij-IDEA-HiTalk/CONTRIBUTING.md

 #### Optional, install if you want to modify lexer/parser:
 - JFlex (for lexer compilation)

-IntelliJ IDEA uses the Grammar-Kit plugin to generate its lexer and parser for Haxe and HXML.
+IntelliJ IDEA uses the Grammar-Kit plugin to generate its lexer and parser for Logtalk and HXML.
-The grammar file for Haxe is [logtalk.bnf](https://github.com/JetBrains/intellij-logtalk/blob/master/grammar/logtalk.bnf).
+The grammar file for Logtalk is [logtalk.bnf](https://github.com/JetBrains/intellij-logtalk/blob/master/grammar/logtalk.bnf).
 The grammar file for HXML is [hxml.bnf](https://github.com/JetBrains/intellij-logtalk/blob/master/src/common/com/intellij/plugins/logtalk/hxml/hxml.bnf).

 #### Enable the PSI Viewer